adamcooke/changey/README.md

 ## Usage

-To specify what changes to track, you can pass a number of options ot the `when_attribute` method.
-Here's some examples which should give you an idea of what's supported:
+To choose what changes you wish to track, you call a `when_attribute` method and provide it with some expectations.
+Here's an example of some of the expectations you might work with.

 ```ruby
 # Whenever the name attribute changes from 'Adam' to any other value